muhammadkhan123786/online-donation-system/README.md

 Users can select projects, choose a payment method (card, PayPal, Stripe), and donate easily.

 ## 🚀 Features
+- [x] Home page donation options with amount selection (completed).

-- [x] Secure payment gateway integration
+- Secure payment gateway integration
 - Admin panel to manage projects and donors
 - Responsive design for all devices